dapanda1/weirdhouse/README.md

 **This is for the browser based game kingdomofloathing.com, if you are not playing it, you should.**

 This script is for power-leveling to 256, the max level.
 It is completely unnecessary for any other reason than to say you did, or if you are building a bot.
+It was built from  this form post: https://forums.kingdomofloathing.com/vb/showthread.php?t=209841

 The adventure zone is here:
 https://kol.coldfront.net/thekolwiki/index.php/The_Mansion_of_Dr._Weirdeaux